ghubnerr/pots-n-pans-ios/README.md

 4. [Schema](#Schema)

 ## Overview
-Pots n' Pans is the mobile version app of ["Let's Cook!"](https://github.com/ghubnerr/pots_n_pans) that offers an effortless way for users to minimize food waste.
+Pots n' Pans is the mobile version app of ["Let's Cook!"](https://github.com/ghubnerr/pots_n_pans) (also made by me and my team) that offers an effortless way for users to minimize food waste.
 Through Let's Cook, users have the ability to upload a photo of the contents of their refrigerator.
 The website then provides viable recipes using the ingredients present in their fridge.
+Our main functionality interfaces with a **Computer vision** model that we made and trained that scans items in your fridge and recognizes them, allowing you to use that data to fetch recipes that contain it.
+Both versions just interface with the model via API.

 ### Web Version:
 <img width="1294" alt="Untitled" src="https://github.com/ghubnerr/pots_n_pans/assets/144561702/c9acc9d9-0100-4b78-958b-9a0fcb5dc837">